Take Action

 • Add an equity prompt to all harm-event reporting systems (e.g., patient safety/sentinel events) to increase detection of inequities

+Apply the Healing ARC (Acknowledge, Redress, Closure) to address identified inequities.
 Systematically embed equity into the process, structure, and operations of all hospital activities (e.g., clinical, quality and safety, research).

 Image